Olabe to Eskerrika

 Arriving at the Albergue in Eskerrika

-After hiking through the midday heat, I decided to treat myself to an early finish, and stopped around 4 p.m.
+After hiking through the midday heat, I decided to treat myself to another early finish, and stopped around 4 p.m.
 My tired feet had had enough, and I was within a day’s walk to Bilbao.

 I was the first pilgrim to arrive to a little albergue run by a friendly gentleman in an old, converted, Basque farmhouse.
 The farmhouse had a cool aesthetic, but it was a little creepy at first when there were just a handful of people there.
 I was used to showing up last to the albergues, typically snagging one of the last available beds.
 The place was decorated with old school motorcycle memorabilia (early Harley, Triumph, and Bultaco accessories) and once I had made myself comfortable it was actually a very cozy place.